cmchai/website/_portfolio/portfolio-1.md

 ## The aim of this research project
 ![](https://raw.githubusercontent.com/cmchai/website/refs/heads/master/images/traffic_control.gif){: style="float: right; margin: 0 0 1em 1em;" width="350px"}
 Computer assistance has become more and more prevalent and deeply integrated in our everyday life.
-For instance, we have are already used to seeking help from siri to do some operation on our smart phones.
-Smart homes,in which we can monitor and control all the appliance and system in our houses via internet connection is also a prime example of this trend.
+For instance, we are already used to seeking help from siri to do some operation on our smart phones.
+Smart homes,in which we can monitor and control all the appliance and system in our houses via internet connection, is also a prime example of this evergrowing trend of human-computer interaction.
 Thus, it has become an active research field to optimize this assistance so that we can get better help from it.

 This is particularly important in some working scenarios that require high level of cognitive demand, such as air traffic control.
 In this project, we aim to optimize the computer assistance in a traffic control game.
 Specifically, we want to collect several types of physological data from a wearble device and build a model to predict people's stress level so that the level of computer assistance can be adaptively adjusted.